Yeast for Baking:

 Of note: Red Star PLATINUM and Red Star SOURDOUGH STARTER are NOT GLUTEN FREE.
 As with anything else, always read labels!

 This yeast (also called “Cake Yeast”) is alive and extremely perishable since it has not been dried.
-It also does not need to be dissolved in water before being used.
-To work with fresh yeast, you may soften the yeast cake in warm water or just crumble it into the dry ingredients.
+You may, but you don’t have to, proof this yeast.
+To work with fresh yeast, soften the yeast cake in warm water or just crumble it into the dry ingredients.

 Fresh yeast requires two rises, so it is not ideal for gluten free breads, which require only one rise.
 To substitute fresh yeast in a recipe calling for active dry yeast, use one cake for each package (2 1/4 teaspoons) of Active Dry or Instant Yeast called for in the recipe.